 If you haven't done so already, make sure you connect with Queen's and the BISC on social media.
 You will find new students, current students, faculty, staff and alumni already to help you find your way at Queen's!

-Starting June 15, you must activate your account on our student portal before you can submit your forms: https://bader.erezlife.com/
+Starting in June, you must activate your account on our student portal: https://bader.erezlife.com/

-Be sure to use your Queen’s email address (see #3 below) and make note of your password.
+Be sure to use your Queen’s email address (see #2 above) and make note of your password.

-Launching July 6th, Summer Orientation to Academics and Resources (SOAR) is a month-long summer orientation program for incoming first year students and their parents and supporters, run by the Student Experience Office.
+Summer Orientation to Academics and Resources (SOAR) is a summer orientation program for incoming first year students and their parents and supporters, run by the Student Experience Office.
 The program features a combination of modules and online events, including opportunities to connect with upper-year students, faculty, and staff.
-SOAR will be viewed through OnQ, where many students will take future courses, and aims to help prepare students for new academic expectations, address questions or concerns about university life, and introduce resources and support services for all incoming students.
+SOAR aims to help prepare students for new academic expectations, address questions or concerns about university life, and introduce resources and support services for all incoming students.

 SOAR will help you:

-• Get tips for staying healthy and getting involved at the BISC
+- Get tips for a smooth transition & supports at the BISC

 When?
 Apply Now!